 Below, I've included a list of print on demand companies that I created for myself to check out over the course of 2017.
 Some new ones have popped up in that time while others have shut down.
 To me, that's why I feel it's so important to go with a company that's been around for several years when you're starting your first shop.
 It can be very time consuming to get all the products set up just as you want them, so imagine putting all your artwork on a POD that then closes in a month or two!
 Choose wisely your first time.

-Another thing to keep in mind about this list is that is in no way complete.
+Another thing to keep in mind about this list — it’s far from complete.
 Most of the companies I've listed are in the English language or have English language sites.
 I'm sure I've missed many others, and, additionally, I've simply not included foreign language sites.
 If you know of a site I've not mentioned, please leave a comment and I'll add it to the list.

 Finally, one last thing about the POD list.
 Most of the companies listed will just let you sign up for an account and get started right away.
 There are some exceptions, though.
 Those sites marked with an * require you submit your portfolio and go through an approval process.
 Sites marked with ** have design challenges, and the winner's designs are then featured on products.
 There are no artist "shops."
 Finally, Merch by Amazon is unique in that once you sign up, your name goes on a list which I've heard can be several months' wait.
 Also, Merch is for t-shirts only.
 So keep all of this in mind if you want to get your shops going asap.